smitbarmase/site/src/content/other/index.md

-heyo, i'm smit. i work as a software engineer.
+heyo! i'm smit. i work as a software engineer.

 in my part-time, i'm building a compositor and tiling window manager for wayland. why?